Contact Us

 Shopify

-You can create a transfer order in Shopify Admin, and then specify the destination location as your warehouse or retail store and leave the origin blank, as the origin needs to be a Shopify location if specified.
+You can create a transfer order in the Shopify Admin, and then specify the destination location as your warehouse or retail store and leave the origin blank, as the origin needs to be a Shopify location if specified.
 You can then manage the transfer as normal from start to finish, and inventory levels will be updated automatically when the transfer is completed.

 Pros: